Best things to do in Tokyo: A 2026 travel guide

 - Nonebi Yokocho is a taste of old Tokyo.
 Step into this alleyway filled with cozy bars to enjoy a more traditional nightlife experience than the buzzing nightlife on the main streets nearby.

-- Shibuya Shopping District is where you can explore major brand stores and popular youth hangouts.
-It’s easily accessible from Shibuya station.
+- The Shibuya Shopping District is where you can explore major brand stores and popular youth hangouts.
+It’s easily accessible from Shibuya Station.

 Asakusa